All Episodes

 We have more liberal justices.

-What for new Green Deal?
+What, for a new Green Deal?

 What?

-94 trillion dollars in 10 years.
+$94 trillion in 10 years.

-Okay, we only take in 4 trillion a year.
+Okay, we only take in $4 trillion a year.

-Without a penny for defense of the new Green Deal.
+We're 12 trillion short just for that without a penny for defense of the new Green Deal.

-We don't have these are false promises.
+We don't have, these are false promises.

-But it's about creating a false image of false security.
+They're lies, but it's about creating a false image of false security.

-Keep your doctor, keep your plan on average, save $2,500 a year.
+Keep your doctor, keep your plan.

 Millions lost their doctors.